olebole/irafdoc/doc/nttools.tcalc.rst

   <dt><b>(colfmt) [string]</b></dt>
   <!-- Sec='PARAMETERS' Level=0 Label='' Line='(colfmt) [string]' -->
   <dd>Print format for the output column, if it is a new column.
 If this
   parameter is left blank then a default will be used.
-Type <tt>"help ttools opt=sysdoc"</tt> for more information about print formats.
+Type <span style="font-family: monospace;">"help ttools opt=sysdoc"</span> for more information about print formats.
   </dd>
   </dl>
   <!-- EndSection:   'PARAMETERS' -->